 Once trade routes along the Silk Road were established from Europe to Asia, this magnificent fibre became an important trade item.
 Among others in the west, the Egyptians coveted silk as a luxury item as did the Ancient Romans.

 Felters, spinners and weavers all find silk a versatile and amazing fibre.
-From raw silk, to sari silk fibre and pulled sari silk, silk laps, silk noil, throwster, hankies, cocoons and more, there’s so much variety.
+From sari silk fibre and sari silk waste, silk noil, hankies and more, there’s so much variety.
 Sharon’s current favourite is our Sari Silk, a fibre created from recycled silk saris that are shredded before being carded and easy to use.
 Try blending some with Merino to add some shimmering highlights in your yarn or felting project or just spin it as is for a textured yarn!

 Mulberry silk, produced by the Bombyx Mori moth, is the most precious and popular of the silks.
 Over the millennia, this moth has become completely reliant on humans for its survival and is found only in silk production facilities, not in the wild.
 Mulberry silk has long fibres and is wonderfully smooth and lustrous compared to Tussah silk, which has shorter fibres, and it is more textured so it does not give off that silky sheen as does Mulberry silk.

-We carry many silk products, some directly from our suppliers in India.
+We carry many silk products.
 If you love playing with different textures and colour effects, silk will make your felting projects gleam, your spinning and knitting projects dazzle and your heart soar!

 Here are some of the silk products we offer on our online store.

 Mulberry Silk comes in a variety of forms for use by feltmakers and spinners.
 And, this is such a spectacular fibre!
-Our Mulberry Sliver, like Pulled Sari Silk, takes dyes beautifully so the range of colours is impressive and it spins beautifully.
+Our Mulberry Sliver range of colours is impressive and it spins beautifully.